ednet-dev/ednet_code_generation/README.md

 The dependencies in the pubspec.yaml file are on the last versions of EDNetCore and ednet_core_default_app on GitHub.
-You should have git installed on your computer and Dart Editor should be able to find [where](https://docs.google.com/document/d/1qFQvvqBkIpvfp3T3vFonRAGb4RLUIFu3w8cxh2j0sVg/edit?usp=sharing).
+You should have git installed on your computer and IDE should be able to find [where](https://docs.google.com/document/d/1qFQvvqBkIpvfp3T3vFonRAGb4RLUIFu3w8cxh2j0sVg/edit?usp=sharing).
 If you want to change them to paths on your computer or to the Pub of Dart,